 I was somewhat spooked and the voices had failed to reveal their visages.
 As completely vivid as the surreal experience had been, I wasn’t entirely convinced it was genuine and I grew tired of chasing after phantoms.
 They seemed to be losing interest in me and fading, anyway.
 I went back inside.
 Once more, I returned to the futon, and somewhat defiantly, snuggled close to Tina.
 I wouldn’t leave her.

 I did start giving consideration to cutting back on my alcohol consumption, but I didn’t realize how important that was.
 I had never experienced alcohol withdrawals before, nor did I yet realize that was the cause of the incredibly realistic audio hallucinations.

 Sometime later, I realized that the sounds I was hearing came from such discernible directions, because my brain was reinterpreting and modulating the frequencies of real sounds into music and voices.
 The inconsistent hum of the refrigerator and air conditioner compressors coming on and off, Tina’s noisy oscillating fan grinding away, turning back and forth.
 Those were the sources.

-Despite the realization that I was experiencing dangerous hallucinations from alcohol withdrawals (alcoholic hallucinosis), I was profoundly affected.
+Despite the later realization that I may have been experiencing dangerous hallucinations from alcohol withdrawals (alcoholic hallucinosis) and fever, I was profoundly affected.
 I still consider it a metaphysical event.

 Maybe God’s servants were using my near-death state to get a message through or maybe I was merely accessing a suppressed part of my subconscious that had been trying to warn me off all along.
 As weird as the whole experience was, what it boiled down to was simple advice: “Quit drinking and get away from Tina (or you’ll die).”